-The condensed consolidated financial statements include the accounts of Nxt-ID and its wholly-owned subsidiary, 3D-ID.
+The condensed consolidated financial statements include the accounts of Nxt-ID and its wholly-owned subsidiaries, 3D-ID and LogicMark.
+The condensed consolidated financial statements include the results of LogicMark from its acquisition date of July 25, 2016.
 Intercompany balances and transactions have been eliminated in consolidation.